kpaskov/FamilySeqError/README.txt

 python preprocessing/pull_gen_data.py [vcf_file] [assembly] [output_dir] [chrom]

+If you have a large WGS dataset, it may be more convenient to break the data into smaller segments using the following flags --batch_size
+--batch_num
+--maxsize

 If your vcf files don't have filters applied (for example no variant is PASS) or you'd like to apply a different type of filter for downstream analysis, use